 to right, and the 8.5mm spacer at the right.
 Fit the circlip at the

 inside of the left-hand side.

 - Fit the long gear and circlip.

-- From underneath, fit the seven 3/32" detent balls, spring plates,
+- Invert the frame and fit the seven 3/32" detent balls, two spring

-wheel shaft until it is clear of the counter side.
-Check that the
+shaft until it is clear of the counter side.
+Check that the curved

-- Push the accumulator star wheel shaft inwards to lock the carry
+- Push the accumulator star wheel shaft inwards to engage with the

-assembly, then insert the shouldered pin from the outer side.
-Tighten
+hole at the top of the carry assembly, then insert the shouldered pin

 - Installing the carriage